§ 40-8.9-9. Long-term-care rebalancing system reform goal.

 (ii) The recipient has either appealed that level of care determination and been unsuccessful, or any appeal period available to the recipient regarding that level of care determination has expired.

-(d) The executive office is further authorized to consolidate all home- and community-based services currently provided pursuant to § 1915(c) of title XIX of the United States Code [42 U.S.C. § 1396n] into a single system of home- and community-based services that include options for consumer direction and shared living.
-The resulting single-home and community-based services system shall replace and supersede all § 1915(c) programs when fully implemented.
+(d) The executive office is further authorized to consolidate all home- and community-based services currently provided pursuant to 42 U.S.C. § 1396n into a single system of home- and community-based services that include options for consumer direction and shared living.
+The resulting single home- and community-based services system shall replace and supersede all 42 U.S.C. § 1396n programs when fully implemented.
 Notwithstanding the foregoing, the resulting single program home- and community-based services system shall include the continued funding of assisted-living services at any assisted-living facility financed by the Rhode Island housing and mortgage finance corporation prior to January 1, 2006, and shall be in accordance with chapter 66.8 of title 42 of the general laws as long as assisted-living services are a covered Medicaid benefit.